mozerpol/learningRISC-V/implementation/single_stage/README.md

 file.
 Everything will be done in one clock cycle.
 1. During the reset, the first instruction to be executed from the *C_CODE* array is loaded to the *instruction_memory* module.
-The *C_CODE* array is in the *rom.vhd* file.
+The *C_CODE* array is in the *rom.vhdl* file.
 Loaded instruction is assigned to the output signal (*instruction* signal) in the *instruction_memory* module.
 This is handled by the following code:
 ```VHDL